What You Need to Know About the End of Support for Windows 10

 Security Features

 • Windows 11 is built with advanced security at its core.
-It includes features like hardware-based security (TPM 2.0) and virtualization-based security, which help protect against modern cyber threats.
+It includes features like hardware-based security (TPM 2.0) and virtualization-based security, which help protect the operating system against modern viruses and malware.
+It also includes device encryption of the operating system storage drive when signed into a Microsoft account, protecting your data from unauthorized access.
 Since Windows 11 will continue receiving updates and security patches from Microsoft, your system will stay protected against the latest vulnerabilities.
 Even though Windows 11 is more secure than Windows 10, safe computing habits is your first line of defense keeping you and your devices safe and secure.

 Improved Performance